The Bondi universe: Can negative mass drive the cosmological expansion?: Discussion and conclusions

 It is also important to stress the difference between the Bondi universe and other cosmological models that feature negative mass, such as the Dirac-Milne universe \cite{BenoitLevy,Chardin2018,Manfredi2018,Manfredi2020}.
 A universe containing equal amounts of positive and negative masses is gravitationally empty, and therefore behaves as a Milne universe \cite{Milne}, with the scale factor growing linearly in time, $a(t) \sim t$, which is usually referred to as a coasting universe \cite{Casado2020} \footnote{Note that, although empty universes are necessarily coasting, the reverse is not true, see \cite{Melia2012,John2019}.}.
 However, the case of our Bondi universe is singularly different.
 Despite being gravitationally empty, it gives rise to a late acceleration stage where it transitions from a weakly-coupled to a strongly-coupled regime.
 Both the acceleration and the coupling transition occur at the same epoch, so that the Bondi model provides a common, unified explanation for both coincidences.

 Finally, we point out that, while our model is idealized and relies on a 1D representation of Newtonian gravity, it captures essential physical mechanisms that should not be dimension-specific \cite{Miller2023}.
 Nonetheless, extending the present analysis to higher-dimensional settings and to relativistic frameworks remains a promising, and in some respects necessary, direction for future work.
 In particular, the precise details of Bondi pairs formation and the subsequent runaway acceleration may differ in 3D, because of the different behavior of Newton's force, which is spatially constant in 1D whereas it decays as the inverse squared distance in 3D.
+The role of angular momentum is also overlooked in a 1D geometry.
+Indeed, although the radial nature of Bondi pair interactions suggests that the runaway mechanism should still occur in 3D, the pair trajectories might exhibit greater intricacy and more sensitivity to perturbations.

-The role of angular momentum is also overlooked in a 1D geometry, but may play an important role in 3D.
-In spite of these limitations, the coincidence highlighted here invites a re-examination of the standard interpretation of cosmic acceleration and opens new avenues for understanding the large-scale dynamics of the universe without invoking dark energy.
+In spite of the above limitations and the speculative hypothesis of negative mass, the results obtained in this work invite a re-examination of the standard interpretation of cosmic acceleration and open new avenues for exploring the large-scale dynamics of the universe without invoking dark energy.